-Both Bethlehem and Redeemer accept and preach the Bible-based teachings of Martin Luther that inspired the reformation of the Christian Church in the 16th century.
+Redeemer accepts and preaches the Bible-based teachings of Martin Luther that inspired the reformation of the Christian Church in the 16th century.
 The teaching of Luther and the reformers can be summarized in three phrases: Grace alone, Faith alone, Scripture alone.

 By His suffering and death as the substitute for all people of all time, Jesus purchased and won forgiveness and eternal life for them.
 Those who hear this Good News and believe it have the eternal life that it offers.
 God creates faith in Christ and gives people forgiveness through Him.